Fafà Picault: Nashville SC

 On 9 November 2022, Picault was traded to Nashville SC in exchange for $50,000 of 2023 General Allocation Money, $50,000 of 2024 GAM, and up to a conditional $150,000 in 2024 GAM.
 He would make 29 appearances and scoring 5 goals.
 He left Nashville following the 2023 season.

 Whitecaps FC

 Picault joined the Vancouver Whitecaps FC for the 2024 season.
 During the season he played 33 games for the club and scoring nine goals, before leaving at the end of the season as a free agent.

 Inter Miami CF

-Picault joined Inter Miami CF as a free agent starting in the 2025 season.He would make his debut for Inter Miami in the clubs first match against New York City FC which ended in a 2-2 draw.
-Picault would get his first goal for the club in a 2-1 win against Atlanta United along with a goal from Lionel Messi.
+Picault joined Inter Miami CF as a free agent starting in the 2025 season.
+He would make his debut for Inter Miami in the team's season-opening match against New York City FC on 24 February, which ended in a 2–2 draw, but came off with an injury just 16 minutes into the game.
+Picault scored his first goal for the team, the winning goal, in a 2–1 win at Atlanta United.
+At the end of the season on 6 December, Picault made the bench for Inter Miami's 3–1 win over the Vancouver Whitecaps to win their first MLS Cup.
+Five days later, Inter Miami announced that they had declined his contract option.